emrng/Technical-Support/README.md

 # Technical-Support
-A compilation of experiences and recommendations after several years working in technical support.
+A compilation of experiences and recommendations after several years working in technical support in the Wiki of this repository.